 Phytochemicals

+Current trends in food and agriculture, such as the protein transition, are creating a growing interest in natural plant-based ingredients.
+As a result, phytochemicals (phyto meaning ‘plant’ in Ancient Greek) are becoming increasingly prevalent and important in food.
 The term ‘phytochemicals’ describes a bewildering number of small molecules from plants, which can be divided into many distinct classes based on their biosynthetic origin and structure.
-Phytochemicals include, but are not limited to, the following classes of molecules: (iso)flavonoids (e.g. flavan-3-ols and isoflavones), stilbenoids (e.g. resveratrol), lignans, (hydroxy)cinnamic acids (e.g. coumaric acid, ferulic acid), phenol-amides (e.g. avenanthramides), isothiocyanates, triterpenoid glycosides (e.g. saponins), and carotenoids.
+Phytochemicals include, but are not limited to, the following classes: (iso)flavonoids (e.g. flavan-3-ols and isoflavones), stilbenoids (e.g. resveratrol), lignans and lignanamides (e.g. hordatines), (hydroxy)cinnamic acids (e.g. coumaric acid, ferulic acid), phenolamides (e.g. avenanthramides), (neo)lignanamides (e.g. hordatines), triterpenoid glycosides (e.g. saponins), and carotenoids.
 Phenolic compounds, which make up several of these classes, are the most widespread and broadly studied.
-Phenolics and other phytochemicals can be reactive and are prone to structural changes during plant growth, and during processing and storage of plant-derived food products or ingredients.
-These changes in structure also lead to changes in their properties, which can range from enhanced (bio)functionality to (undesirable) colour formation.
+Phenolics and other phytochemicals can be reactive and are prone to structural changes during plant growth, and during processing and storage of plant-based food products or ingredients.
+These structural changes modulate phytochemicals’ molecular and functional properties.

 Description of theme

 Despite the fact that phytochemicals are present in much smaller quantities in foods than carbohydrates, proteins, and lipids, they can strongly affect food properties.
-Phytochemical research is becoming increasingly important due to current trends in plant-based food.
+These effects, ranging from enhanced bio- or techno-functionality to (undesirable) colour formation, can be due the inherent properties of phytochemicals or due to the reactivity of these compounds.
+Understanding the effects of phytochemicals on the properties of food products and ingredients is essential due to the aforementioned trends in plant-based food.
 Our phytochemical research is focussed on three main areas.

 3) Interactions of phytochemicals with other food molecules: Phytochemicals are known to interact covalently and non-covalently with various other food molecules, including proteins and metals.
-This is especially relevant due to the increasing popularity of plant-based foods and ingredients.
-For example, protein-phenolic interactions can affect sensory, technofunctional, and biofunctional properties in plant protein products.
+For example, protein-phenolic interactions can affect sensory, techno-functional, and bio-functional properties in plant protein products.
 Metal-phenolic interactions can result in dark discolouration in iron-fortified food products.

 The aims of the FCH theme Phytochemicals are to (i) characterize phytochemicals from various plant materials using advanced analytical techniques; (ii) monitor changes in phytochemical composition during plant growth, and during processing and storage of plant-derived food products or ingredients; (iii) modify phytochemicals with chemical, enzymatic, or microbial approaches, in order to improve their properties; and (iv) study interactions of phytochemicals with proteins and micronutrients.